manga04_jpg login_tab_left_jpg

 Description

 Smart, successful and good-looking Iwaya Sumire works for a big newspaper.
 However, her boss asks her to leave for being too "perfect" a woman.
 Feeling angry and dejected Iwaya returns home depressed, and most of all lonely.
-However, when she finds an unconscious young man lying in a box out the front of her home and takes him in.
-He looks like a dog she used to own called Momo.
+However, when she finds an unconscious young man lying in a box out the front of her home, she takes him in since he looks like a dog she used to own called Momo.
 She dubs him Momo and decides to "keep him as a pet."
 It's the start of an unexpected life together as they overcome obstacles and become quite attached to one another.
 But can love like this exist?

 Type